Top 5 Reasons to Start a Terrace Garden:a Quick Start Guide to Create a Garden on a Terrace

 Pots are also important.
 In general I use plastic pots as they are not only lighter but they are not affected by frost.
 They are also a lot easier to move around, and lift up to put on a table for general plant maintenance.

 Plant crystals are a fantastic solution for smaller and medium sized pots.
 They work by retaining water so you need to water less to maintain your balcony garden.
+I use them as my terrace gets hot very quickly.

 Water Storing Crystals from Miracle-Gro - Best in Test